 |Garry Jones, LME Chief Executive|

-Last year the CFTC launched an investigation into complaints from bulk aluminium buyers such Coca-Cola and MillerCoors LLC about artificially extended waiting/delivery times and suspected tampering of perceived inventory space to maximise storage fee revenue.
+Last year the CFTC launched an investigation into complaints from bulk aluminium buyers such as Coca-Cola and MillerCoors LLC about artificially extended waiting/delivery times and suspected tampering of perceived inventory space to maximise storage fee revenue.

 You Can’t Help But Wonder